 A Note To Mentors In Kigali

-IN the past year or so, I have tweeted a number of times to complain on the fact that I don’t get appropriate mentorship from my seniors whether at university or even from outside; trying to understand why.
+In the past year or so, I have tweeted a number of times to complain about the fact that I don’t get appropriate mentorship from my seniors whether at university or even from outside; trying to understand why.

 I would attribute this to mainly two causes.
 First, I haven’t met a senior who really understands my passion and career goals.
 Second, seniors tend to not be that open to mentorship principles.